You are here

 Statement of Objectives

-In accordance with Paragraph I.A.3 of the American Bar Association Criteria for Student Study at a Foreign Institution as amended March 2014, Pace University School of Law issues the following statement of educational objectives that the law school seeks to achieve in allowing students to study abroad for credit towards the JD degree:
+In accordance with Paragraph I.A.3 of the American Bar Association Criteria for Student Study at a Foreign Institution as amended March 2014, the Elisabeth Haub School of Law at Pace University issues the following statement of educational objectives that the law school seeks to achieve in allowing students to study abroad for credit towards the JD degree:

-Given all of the foregoing objectives, Pace University School of Law is committed to offering its students the opportunity for meaningful study abroad with a diverse range of partner schools around the world.
+Given all of the foregoing objectives, the Elisabeth Haub School of Law at Pace University is committed to offering its students the opportunity for meaningful study abroad with a diverse range of partner schools around the world.

 Eligibility for Exchange Programs

 To be eligible for an exchange program, students must have completed their first year of law school and have a GPA of at least 2.8.
-It is strongly recommended that they complete the Pace required courses before going abroad, including Professional Responsibility, Federal Income Tax I, the Upper Class Writing Requirement and the Upper Class Skills Requirement.
-These requirements cannot be met with courses taken abroad.
+It is strongly recommended that they complete the Pace Law required courses before going abroad, including Professional Responsibility, the Upper Class Writing Requirement and the Upper Class Skills Requirement.
+These requirements cannot generally be met with courses taken abroad.